gmichnikov/untrippd/README.md

 ## Next steps for further development of Untrippd

 I plan to continue to develop Untrippd, since I would genuinely would love to see the number of suggestions reach a point where, at the very least, a small set of users would be sure to visit this site while planning a trip.
 Some possible features include:

-#### Google Place API
-- Several people whom I asked to explore the site suggested adding a field to the suggestion form into which a user could enter an address associated with the suggestions.
-The suggestion would then be rendered with a google map that showed a marker on that address.

 #### Pagination and/or Infinite Scroll
 - Currently, all suggestions are loaded immediately on every page with the suggestion feed.
 As the site grows, it would be best to load results in batches.